 Date of the Battle of Campo Maior: 25th March 1811

 Place of the Battle of Campo Maior: In eastern Portugal near the Spanish border on the road to Badajoz from Portalagre.

 Combatants at the Battle of Campo Maior: British and Portuguese troops against a French force.

 Commanders at the Battle of Campo Maior: The British/Portuguese army was commanded by Marshal Beresford.
 The British cavalry commander was Major General Robert Long.
 The French force was commanded by General Latour Maubourg.

 Size of the armies at the Battle of Campo Maior: Beresford’s British/Portuguese army comprised 3 infantry divisions and a cavalry division.
-The troops immediately involved in the battle were the 300 or so troops of the Light Cavalry Brigade, the British 13th Light Dragoons and the 1st and 7th Portuguese Cavalry.
+The troops immediately involved in the battle were the Light Cavalry Brigade; the British 13th Light Dragoons and the 1st and 7th Portuguese Cavalry.
 The Heavy Cavalry Brigade comprised the 3rd Dragoon Guards and the 4th Dragoons.

 The Light Cavalry Brigade, the formation immediately involved in the charge comprised under 200 men of the 13th and probably a further 300 Portuguese cavalrymen.

 The French cavalry involved in the battle were the 26th Dragoons (150 men), the 2nd (350 men) and 10th Hussars (350 men), the 21st Chasseurs and the 4th Spanish Chasseurs (80 men).
 A French officer captured in the battle stated that there were more than 1,000 French cavalrymen present.